vinc/vinc.cc/src/news/2023-11-01-changelog.html.md

 ---
-title: Updates for October 2023
+title: Reviewing October 2023
 date: 2023-11-01
 tags: news
 ---

-# Updates for October 2023
+# Reviewing October 2023

 This month I finished the prototype for [Geonde](https://geonde.com), an environmental platform for green computing that I started last month.